deanishe/alfred-workflow/README.md

 Supports OS X 10.6+ and Python 2.6 and 2.7 (Alfred 3 is 10.9+/2.7 only).

-Alfred-Workflow is designed to take the grunt work out of writing a workflow.
+Alfred-Workflow takes the grunt work out of writing a workflow.

 It gives you the tools to create a fast and featureful Alfred workflow from an API, application or library in minutes.